Gaining Perspective with the Wheel of Wisdom

 - a round is made of the group and these individual views on a headed flip chart

-- the facilitator reads out the questions for that Role
+- the Servant Listener reads out the questions for that Role

 - when someone has an insight or viewpoint they state this aloud to the group

-- the facilitator records these on the flip chart
+- the Servant Listener records these on the flip chart

 - when three contributions have been made the facilitator moves onto the next perspective and the process is repeated